kirienko/gpx-player/README.md

 #### 2. Map mode
 Displays the track on OpenSeaMap.
 You can see the full tracks with colour-coded speeds, and you can 'play' the tracks and see the markers move around the map.
-While playing, a legend shows each boat's current speed (in knots) and distance travelled (in nautical miles).
+While playing, a legend shows each boat's distance travelled (in nautical miles), current speed (in knots), and average speed in knots.

 #### Example:
 Since GitHub Markdown doesn't allow embedding HTML,